Why should you and I care about children?

-At Danita’s Children, we follow the biblical directive to rescue, love and care for orphans.
+At Danita’s Children, we follow the biblical directive to rescue, love and care for vulnerable children.
 We believe that when we do, we are following Christ’s commandment and are acting as His hands and feet.
 We believe it is not just the responsibility of those who are called to full-time ministry to be concerned for orphans, but that it is the responsibility of all believers and Christ-followers.

-What Does the Bible Say about Orphans?
+What Does the Bible Say about Abandoned Children and Orphans?

 Adapted from Tom Davis, author Fields of the Fatherless.